 If the addicted person is 18 years of age or older, they are a legal adult and cannot be forced into rehab without a court order.

-In most states an addicted person must be convicted of some sort of crime in order to be sentenced to a rehab program for addiction.
-There are few states that have laws that allow concerned friends and family members to appeal to a court about ordering an addicted loved one into rehab.
+In most states, an addicted person must be convicted of some sort of crime in order to be sentenced to a rehab program for addiction.
+A few states have laws that allow concerned friends and family members to appeal to a court about ordering an addicted loved one into rehab.

-Many states have “involuntary commitment” rulings for people who are actively dangerous to themselves or others, but these rules apply more to a person’s mental health state than a state of addiction.
+Many states have “involuntary commitment” rulings for people who are actively dangerous to themselves or others.
+However, these rules apply more to a person’s mental health state than a state of addiction.
 Involuntary commitment may be a possibility if the addiction is very dangerous to the person’s mental health.

 There are a few laws in the books that may help you get your loved one into treatment:

 The Baker Act